Last updated: November 20, 20192 min read0 Comments

 Most razors are made of a high carbon steel, which allows for a long-lasting and sharper edge but is susceptible to rusting when left wet or in a humid environment.
-To prevent this, one would dry the razor thoroughly after each use and rub it with blade oil when stored for prolonged periods of time.
+To prevent this, one should dry the razor thoroughly after each use and rub it with blade oil when stored for prolonged periods of time.

 To maintain the edge, a leather strop is of the utmost importance.
 Ideally used before each shave, the strop does the best job at polishing a razor for the smoothest shave possible.
 It is important to use a gentle touch and to keep the spine flat on the leather; pushing too hard or using too steep of an angle can damage the delicate edge.
+Click here to learn more about stropping your blade.

-Once finished shaving, rinse the brush of any left over soap and gently wipe the bristles on a towel to draw out any water hiding inside.
+Once you are finished shaving, rinse the brush of any left over soap and gently wipe the bristles on a towel to draw out any water hiding inside.
 If you are prone to shaking a brush dry, grip the base of the bristles to prevent excessive shedding.
 Store your brush upside-down on an elegant stand so it will dry completely.

 A razor and brush should last a lifetime, many razors become family heirlooms and are passed from generation to generation.
 Things worth having need to be cared for and a smooth shave is worth having.